 Preoperative photographs are taken.
 They assist in the planning of the procedure and in reviewing the improvement afterwards.
 Postoperative photographs are generally taken at 3 and 6 months after your procedure as well.You will be asked to sign a surgical consent, which enumerates the risks of the procedure in detail.
 Some of these risks have been reviewed here, but are also discussed at the consultation.

 Appropriate prescriptions are written, (e.g. pain pills, so that you will be able to take them when you return home).

 You will need to arrange for someone to drive you to and from the surgery center.
 Patients cannot drive after surgery, and for 10 days afterward.
 Recently sedated patients will not be placed into taxis for transport home.
 Medical transportation can be arranged in the event that you cannot find someone.
 It is also mandatory to have someone stay with you for the first few days after surgery, for your comfort and safety.

 After arrival at the surgicenter.
 The nursing staff will register you and have you change into the appropriate gown.

 The choice of anesthetic will be made with input from the Patient, Surgeon and Anesthesiologist.
 Continuous monitoring of your vital signs is carried out throughout the operation.

 There are different choices in Labioplasty.
 These are determined by the individual's anatomy, tissues, and goals.

 The procedure takes a variable amount of time, depending on the extent of your particular anatomy, tissues, and procedure.
-Appropriate arrangements will be made so that you'll be observed for the first night after the procedure.

 Remember that any surgical procedure requires a certain period of recovery from the surgery and anesthetic.
 Individuals vary, but it is possible (and normal) to experience swelling and bruising.
 Depending on how you feel, you can still go out in public.